Mark Pulliam: Lawyer, Writer, and Activist

 19:18.47 – Brian David Crane

 From the influences that they saw take root or the ideas or the policies that sort of quote unquote ruined where they were coming From.
-So, And I think that’s from what I can see with your actions.
+So, and I think that’s from what I can see with your actions.
 Local activism and I use that term broadly.
 I know you don’t identify as an activist but local activism gives you a mechanism by which to find your tribe for lack of a better Way.
 So like if you spend a lot of time Bemoaning.
 What’s happening at the national level.

 19:43.80 – Mark Pulliam